-PART 8 - GIVING AND SERVING DOCUMENTS
+PART 8 - GIVING AND SERVING RECORDS

-Other means of giving or serving documents
+Other means of giving or serving records

-- (1) For the purposes of section 88 (j) [how to give or serve documents generally] of the Act, the documents described in section 88 of the Act may be given to or served on a person by emailing a copy to an email address provided as an address for service by the person. - (2) For the purposes of section 89 (1) (f) [special rules for certain documents] of the Act, the documents described in section 89 (1) of the Act may be given to a person by emailing a copy to an email address provided as an address for service by the person. - (3) For the purposes of section 89 (2) (f) of the Act, the documents described in section 89 (2) of the Act may be given to a tenant by emailing a copy to an email address provided as an address for service by the tenant.
+- (1) For the purposes of section 88 (j) [how to give or serve records generally] of the Act, the records described in section 88 of the Act may be given to or served on a person by emailing a copy to an email address provided as an address for service by the person. - (2) For the purposes of section 89 (1) (f) [special rules for certain records] of the Act, the records described in section 89 (1) of the Act may be given to a person by emailing a copy to an email address provided as an address for service by the person. - (3) For the purposes of section 89 (2) (f) of the Act, the records described in section 89 (2) of the Act may be given to a tenant by emailing a copy to an email address provided as an address for service by the tenant. - (4) For the purposes of section 89 (3) (d) and (e) of the Act, the records described in section 89 (3) of the Act may be given to a person by